SceneView/sceneform-reactnative/README.md

 It can be a CloudAnchorId or a PlaneId (returned by onTapPlane)

 ##### isCloudAnchor
-`boolean`, is true then the `anchorId` value will be taken as a CloudAnchorId and the session will attempt to resolve it, triggering `onAnchorResolve` if succeed.
+`boolean`, if true then the `anchorId` value will be taken as a CloudAnchorId and the session will attempt to resolve it, triggering `onAnchorResolve` if succeed.

 Otherwise, if `false` , `anchorId` will be taken as `Plane` and the object will be attached to it.

 ## LocationMarker
-A location marker is a placed calculating its real world position related to the user location.
+A location marker is placed calculating its real world position related to the user location.

 There are two types of tags currently supported, showing a label or a simple one with an icon.